Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 21 September 2023

-The guide is produced by the Independent Student Finance Taskforce (which is headed by Martin Lewis) and is crucial reading for anyone considering going to uni in 2013.
+The guide is provided by MoneySavingExpert.com and Universities UK and is crucial reading for anyone considering going to uni in 2016.

 Click the button to see each of the video and audio guides...

 Filmed in front of parents and potential students at UCL, Jun 2011.